 The abundance of new technology — combined with ever-expanding shopping options —makes it easier than ever to accumulate gadgets, whether your weakness is for new DSLR lenses or vintage audio recording equipment.
 And just because music lives in the cloud these days, and movies can be streamed on a laptop, that doesn’t mean you necessarily want to give up the DVDs, records, VHS tapes, and other collections you’ve built around earlier technologies.

 Collections can bring you a lot of happiness — that is, until you have to organize them.
 The first step, as with any decluttering project, is to be really honest with yourself and get rid of anything you no longer want.
 Old CDs can be brought to a state or local government recycling facility, if that service is offered in your area, or sent by mail to an organization like the CD Recycling Center of America.
-(While you’re at it, this is a good time to recycle CDs of old installation software and user manuals.)
+(Note that this organization is closed due to COVID and check to be sure they have reopened before sending).
+While you’re at it, this is a good time to recycle CDs of old installation software and user manuals.

 Next, deal with any items you don’t plan on using anytime soon, like old home movies you never watch but can’t part with.
 These collections usually can be stored out of sight and out of your way in a closet, basement, or storage unit.
 Choose containers that will protect your items from water and dust, pack them securely, and label everything clearly.
 Be aware that extreme fluctuations in temperature or humidity can damage electronics.